 - If available, gardeners may use the garden’s communal tools.
 Communal tools should be cleaned prior to returning to the shed.
 Gardeners must return cleaned tools to the shed and safely lock up the tools when they are finished.

 - Tools should always be used in a safe manner, and kept in a secure and out of the way location while in use.

 - Report damaged communal tools to the Garden Board or maintenance coordinators for repair or replacement.

 - Combination locks are used on the gates, shed and water spigots.
 New members will be given the combination at the first spring garden cleanup if one has not already been provided.
 You are expected to keep the combination secure and not to share it with anyone outside of the garden.
 The combination or lock may be changed as needed based on turnover and security needs.

 - Gardeners must lock the gate when they leave the garden for the security of the garden’s resources.

-- Suspicious or illegal activity should be reported immediately to the authorities and the Garden Committee should also be notified.
+- Suspicious or illegal activity should be reported immediately to the authorities and the Garden Board should also be notified.

 - Failure to maintain these security measures could result in revocation of your plot and privileges, without reconsideration.

 - Theft and vandalism are fairly common in community gardens.
 Gardeners should report any theft or vandalism immediately to authorities and to the Garden Board. ● All gardeners should help with repairs and replanting as needed if the garden or any gardeners’ plots are damaged by theft or vandalism.